 Do not leave accepting a renter to the luck of the draw.
 There have been many a landlord that quickly accepted the security deposit and first month’s rent only to spend thousands in repairs and legal fees.
 There are some steps that you can take that will help to ensure that you find a good tenant.

-Tip #1 Get a Background Check
+Tip #1-Get a Credit/Rental/Background Check

-Tip #2 Check Their References
+Tip #2-Check Their References

-Tip #4 Get to Know Your Tenants
+Tip #4-Get to Know Your Applicants

-Tip #5 Hire a Reputable Property Manager
+Tip #5-Hire a Reputable Property Manager